The coherent-state transformation in quantum electrodynamics coupled cluster theory: Renormalized QED-CC

-As an example, we discuss the QED-CCS-1-S1 scheme\cite{haugland2020,monzel2024}, which is the simplest QED-CC approximation fully accounting for electron-photon correlation.
+As an illustrative example, we discuss the QED-CCS-1-S1 scheme\cite{haugland2020,monzel2024}, which is the simplest QED-CC approximation fully accounting for electron-photon correlation in the energy expression.
 The corresponding polaritonic cluster operator reads

-with single excitations in both electronic ($\hat{T}_1$) and photonic ($\hat{\Gamma}_1$) subspaces besides the related mixed doubles contribution, ($\hat{S}^1_1$), with corresponding amplitudes $t^a_i,\gamma_\lambda$ and $s^\lambda_{ai}$, respectively.
-Electronic excitation operators, $\hat{E}_{ai}$, connect occupied and virtual molecular orbital (MO) subspaces characterized by indices $i,j$ and $a,b$, respectively.
-Note, the second and third term involve contractions over the polarization index, $\lambda$, which can take two values for a degenerate cavity mode.
+with single excitations in both electronic ($\hat{T}_1$) and photonic ($\hat{\Gamma}_1$) subspaces besides a mixed doubles contribution, ($\hat{S}^1_1$).
+Related amplitudes read $t^a_i,\gamma_\lambda$ and $s^\lambda_{ai}$, while electronic excitation operators, $\hat{E}_{ai}$, connect occupied and virtual molecular orbital (MO) subspaces characterized by indices $i,j$ and $a,b$, respectively.
+The polaritonic deexcitation operator follows from Eq.\eqref{eq.polaritonic_deexcitation_operator} as

+with electronic, photonic and mixed multipliers, $\lambda^a_i,\gamma^\lambda$ and $s^{ia}_\lambda$, while $\hat{E}_{ai}$ corresponds to an electronic \textit{deexcitation} operator.
+An extension to the more general QED-CCSD-1-SD1 approach as introduced in Ref.\cite{haugland2020} is provided in Appendix \ref{sec.diagrams}.

-\section{Energy Renormalization}
+\subsection{Energy Renormalization}

 We rewrite the QED-CC energy in Eq.\eqref{eq.qedcc_energy_renorm} now as